austin-py/ArtificialLife/README.md

 ~ 396 Artificial Life ~
 =======================
-These snakes are randomly generated with the following parameters:
+These creatures are randomly generated with the following parameters:
   - Number of Boxes: 2 - 11
   - Probability of Sensor: 50%
   - Probability of Motor: 100%